LeoDaDoe/Internet-Technologies-module/README.md

 # Internet Technologies module
+# The module was focused around creating a website one step at a time, this repo is dedicated to
-# Internet technologies website project
+# tracking changes made to the project
 First part completed on: 2020-02-08
 -----------------------------------
 Second part completed on: 2020-02-27